🚉 chu chu

 Why Early Access?
 The simulator has been in development for many years.
 It's time to get feedback from a larger crowd of players, be they experienced or beginning trainsimmers, to get the details right and see if the base concept and features could be turned into a new serious contender on the trainsim market.

 Approximately how long will this game be in Early Access?
-The simulator is expected to be in Early Access for about one year.
+The simulator is expected to be in Early Access until end of 2019.